Helping Your Child in Resolving Digital Conflicts

 Step 1: Naming and validating emotions:

 When your children are upset, help them process the way they are feeling.
-Say something like, “I understand that you’re upset because Mohammad was teasing you in a multiplayer game since he got the highest score”
+Say something like, “I understand that you’re upset because Mohammad was teasing you in a multiplayer game”

 Step 2: Processing emotions:

 Guide your child to his/her calming space, create one immediately, you can start by removing both of yourselves from the digital world in the coming 2 hours and relax with each other, empower this space especially while processing emotions.

 Brainstorm solutions with your child, such as your child might tell “Next time we are playing if this continues, I will stop playing.”

 Say, “What’s bothering you the most?”
 This helps your child understands the ROOT of the problem, making it less intimidating and easier to solve.

 Repeat back what your child says.
 Now that your child has identified “the hard part,” he will likely be able to come up with a different solution and a stronger one, also it will be a relief as a self-expression technique.